feathr-ai/feathr/README.md

 ```

-Get features from online store:
+And get features from online store:

 ```python
 from feathr import FeathrClient